Little House on the Prairie (2026 TV series): Casting

+An open casting call for the main role of young Laura and other main cast members was announced in March 2025.
 In April 2025, 10 year-old actress Alice Halsey was cast in the role of Laura Ingalls, with Luke Bracey, Crosby Fitzgerald, and Skywalker Hughes cast the following month in the roles of Charles, Caroline, and Mary respectively.
 Later cast were Warren Christie as John Edwards, Meegwun Fairbrother as Mitchell, Wren Zhawenim Gotts as Good Eagle, Alyssa Wapanatǎhk as White Sun and Jocko Sims as Dr. George Tann.
 In July 2025, Mary Holland and Barrett Doss were amongst seven more additions to the cast.
+In May 2026, it was announced that Willa Dunn would play Nellie Oleson in Season 2.
+Rachelle Lefevre and Charlotte Sullivan were added to the Season 2 cast in June 2026, with Lefevre in the role of the town schoolteacher, Eva Beadle, and Sullivan playing Margaret Oleson, mother of Nellie Oleson.

 Filming

-Principal photography began in June 2025.
+Principal photography began on June 10, 2025, and filming wrapped in October 2025.
 Filming locations include Winnipeg, Canada.